renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/overview/data_privacy.md

 ## PR-Insight Chrome extension

-- The [PR-Insight Chrome extension](https://chromewebstore.google.com/detail/pr-insight-chrome-extension/ephlnjeghhogofkifjloamocljapahnl) serves solely to modify the visual appearance of a GitHub PR screen.
-It does not transmit any user's repo or pull request code.
-Code is only sent for processing when a user submits a GitHub comment that activates a PR-Insight tool, in accordance with the standard privacy policy of PR-Insight.
+- The [PR-Insight Chrome extension](https://chromewebstore.google.com/detail/pr-insight-chrome-extension/ephlnjeghhogofkifjloamocljapahnl) will not send your code to any external servers.